yuweiping/awesome-stars/README.md

 *   [schollz/howmanypeoplearearound](https://github.com/schollz/howmanypeoplearearound) - Count the number of people around you :family\_man\_man\_boy: by monitoring wifi signals :satellite:

-*   [xfangfang/Macast](https://github.com/xfangfang/Macast) - Macast is a cross-platform application which using mpv as DLNA Media Renderer.

 ## Dart

 *   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.